 Takeaways

 While furnaces and boilers have their share of drawbacks and benefits, they both remain popular and effective heating options for most residential properties.
-Homeowners should carefully weigh the pros and cons outlined in this article to determine the best system for their heating needs.ย
+Homeowners should carefully weigh the pros and cons outlined in this article to determine the best system for their heating needs.

 At T. Webber, we encourage anyone debating the difference between a boiler and a furnace to consult with an HVAC professional.
 Boiler installation and furnace replacement are two of our specialties, so we can provide expert guidance while you evaluate this important, long-term decision.

-When itโs time to replace your furnace, there are several factors to consider.
-One of the first decisions youโll have to make is whether you want a single stage furnace, a two-stage furnace or a variable speed furnace.
-Since each of these systems works in different ways, itโs important to understand the differences between them to make an informed decision.
+When it’s time to replace your furnace, there are several factors to consider.
+One of the first decisions you’ll have to make is whether you want a single stage furnace, a two stage furnace or a variable speed furnace.
+Since each of these systems works in different ways, it’s important to understand the differences between them to make an informed decision.

-Single Stage Vs. Two Stage Vs. Variable Speed Furnaces
+Single Stage Furnaces

-- Variable Speed: Variable speed furnaces have blower motors that operate at varying speeds to control air flow throughout the home.
+Variable speed furnaces have blower motors that operate at varying speeds to control air flow throughout the home.
 They constantly monitor temperature and automatically adjust blower settings as necessary.
 Variable speed furnaces are efficient, quiet and offer the greatest comfort for homeowners.

-New Furnace in Poughkeepsie
+Get a New Furnace in Poughkeepsie